Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "You’re telling me that Champion Reeko *brushed you off?"*

 "Yes, Mother."
 Sister Yeyla duck-nodded nervously.
-"He was polite enough but…"
+"He was polite enough but..."

 "Tiritya’s Sisters, what in Keeda’s name is happening today?"